tonyc0903/Network-Automation/README.md

 Helpful tips for me along the way:

-### This command privides an offline version of documentation of all the tasks associated with the modulename
+### This command privides an offline version of documentation of all the tasks associated with the modulename (substitute with name)
-`ansible-doc modulename`
+`ansible-doc ios_command`